Outreach and Engagement

 Arts and Cultural Management

-Dionne O'Dell is currently the Associate Director of Arts and Cultural Management at Michigan State University, and faculty for the Department of Theatre.
+Dionne O'Dell is currently faculty for Theatre, and Arts and Cultural Management at Michigan State University.
 Dionne served on the committee that developed the new Arts and Cultural Management Minor that launched in 2013, and a MA program with its first cohort of students in fall of 2015.
 Dionne received an MA (summa cum laude) in Theatre Education from the University of South Carolina in 2000 and a BA in Theatre and English (magna cum laude) from Central Michigan University in 1993.

 For five years Dionne was the Associate Director of Education at Lincoln Center Theater in New York City where she trained NYC public school teachers to incorporate theatre into their classrooms, and directed students in the Lincoln Center Theater High School Intensive program productions.
 She also designed curriculum for numerous stage productions including: QED, starring Alan Alda, and Kevin Kline in the Shakespeare Thing, both for Lincoln Center Theater and OTHELLO, for the Aquila Theatre Company’s Shakespeare in American Communities program supported by the National Endowment for the Arts.
 For three years Dionne worked in Development at Lincoln Center Theater.
 This team was responsible for raising over $12 million annually through government, corporate, individual and foundation giving, and for executing numerous special events.